Nonparametric Regression with Adaptive Truncation via a Convex Hierarchical Penalty: Computational considerations and extensions

-The reformulation in \eqref{eqn:HierBasisSimple} can also be used to efficiently solve the sparse additive extension~\eqref{eqn::AhierTrunc} via a block coordinate descent algorithm.
-Specifically, given a set of estimates $\{\bs{\beta}\}_{l=1}^p$, we can fix all but one of the vectors $\bs{\beta}_l$ and optimize over the non-fixed vector using Algorithm~\ref{alg:univariate}.
-Iterating until convergence yields the solution to problem~\eqref{eqn::AhierTrunc}, as described in Algorithm~\ref{alg:additive} in Appendix~\ref{app:additiveAlgorithm}. \minus
+The reformulation in \eqref{eqn:HierBasisSimple1} can also be used to efficiently solve the sparse additive extension~\eqref{eqn::AhierTrunc} via a block coordinate descent algorithm.
+Specifically, given a set of estimates $({\beta}_j)_{j=1}^p$, we fix all but one of the vectors $ {\beta}_j$ and optimize over the non-fixed vector using Algorithm~\ref{alg:univariate}.
+Iterating until convergence yields the solution to problem~\eqref{eqn::AhierTrunc}; see the Supplementary Material.